-How do I become a Radiation Therapist
+How do I become a Radiation Therapist?

-CORU, the regulatory body will provide you information on approved qualifications.
-Additional information on the profession can be found on the Irish Institute of Radiography and Radiation Therapy website or by visiting the Careers Portal
+Further information can be found on the Irish Institute of Radiography and Radiation Therapy website

-If you have qualified outside of Ireland, you will find further information here
+If you have qualified outside of Ireland, you will find further information here.

 Your role with the HSE